 New Haven is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 130,322 people and 31 constituent neighborhoods, New Haven is the second largest community in Connecticut.
 Much of the housing stock in New Haven was built prior to World War II, making it one of the older and more historic cities in the country.

-New Haven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, New Haven isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Haven are a mix of both white- and blue-collar jobs.
 Overall, New Haven is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in New Haven who work in teaching (11.31%), office and administrative support (10.57%), and food service (8.59%).

 New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.